What is linalool? The calming terpene found in cannabis

 Perfumes, soaps, and cleaning agents

-Linalool is commonly found in perfumes due to its sweet floral scent.
-It is also used in soaps and other personal care items for its antifungal and antibacterial properties.
-Additionally, Linalool can be found in many household cleaning agents because of its ability to help dissolve dirt and grime.
+Linalool is frequently used in soaps, perfumes and personal care items due to its pleasant scent and compatibility with a range of cosmetic formulations.
+Additionally, linalool can be found in many household cleaning agents because of its ability to help dissolve dirt and grime.

-In addition to these more traditional uses, Linalool has shown potential for use in pest control.
-Studies have shown that it can act as an insecticide against certain pests such as fruit flies and mosquitos.
+In addition to these more traditional uses, linalool has shown potential for use in pest control.
+According to the U.S. Environmental Protection Agency (EPA), linalool can act as an insecticide against certain pests such as mosquitoes.

 Potential future applications